forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/apex-debugging.md

 lang: en
 ---

-The Salesforce Extension pack comes with rich debugging options for all levels of developer experiences.
+The Salesforce Extension pack comes with rich debugging options for every developer, regardless of where you land on the low- to pro-code continuum.
 Use this information to figure out which Apex debugger is right for you:

 - [Replay Debugger](replay-debugger.md): Free and easy to use.
 - [Interactive Debugger](interactive-debugger.md): Traditional, licensed debugger that lets you view and pause events in real time.